Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

-The closest work to ours is that of Waserhole and Jost \cite{Waserhole2014}, who provide a pricing policy for maximizing throughput in closed queueing networks, with the same approximation ratio we obtain.
-They do this via a different argument wherein they observe that, under the demand circulation property, the Markov chain is doubly stochastic, and hence has a uniform distribution (this was also noted earlier by Whitt \cite{whitt1984}).
-A simple counting argument then implies that the probability of a station having a vehicle is $m/(m+n-1)$.
-Moreover, since the maximum throughput under any policy is bounded by the maximum demand circulation, the maximum throughput under demand circulation is within a $m/(m+n-1)$ factor of the optimum.
-This argument is finely tuned to this particular setting (maximizing throughput via pricing with no delays).
-In contrast, our approach can accommodate several objectives and rebalancing controls as well as delays.
+The closest work to ours is that of Waserhole and Jost \cite{Waserhole2014}, who provide a pricing policy for maximizing throughput in closed queueing networks, with the same approximation ratio as ours.
+They do this via a different argument, wherein they observe that if one maximizes throughput while ignoring unit-availability at nodes, then the resulting Markov chain is doubly stochastic, and hence has a uniform distribution for any number of units (this was also noted earlier by Whitt~\cite{whitt1984}).
+A simple counting argument shows that the probability of unit-availability at any node is~$m/(m+n-1)$, and hence the resulting throughput is within a $m/(m+n-1)$ factor of the optimum.
+This argument is finely tuned to throughput maximization via pricing, and no travel-times, and it is unclear if it extends more generally (see end of Section \ref{sec:pricing} for more details).
+Our work essentially re-derives this result as part of a more general framework, which then allows us to accommodate more general controls, objectives and constraints as well.

-Finally, we note that there is a parallel line of work which tackles settings with dynamic arrivals and pricing, using techniques from approximate dynamic programming \cite{adelman2007price,levi2010provably,hampshire2009dynamic}.
-These typically can deal only with small systems, as their dimensionality scales rapidly with the number of stations; moreover, many of the techniques have no provable guarantees.
+The use of LP relaxations, as well as other ADP approaches, have a long history of use in finite-horizon control problems~\cite{adelman2007price,hampshire2009dynamic}; however these methods typically either do not scale well and/or lack provable guarantees for infinite-horizon settings.
+The work of Levi and Radovanovic~\cite{levi2010provably} is a notable exception to this in that it uses a similar approach to ours for a class of revenue management problems: they construct a relaxation to the optimal solution, and then analyze the stationary distribution under a resulting policy to prove a finite approximation guarantee versus the relaxation.